 For some immigrants, however, the reality of living in Portugal is not at all what they dreamed of.
 Typical frustrations involve financial issues, boredom, feeling isolated, missing distant family or difficulty adjusting to the cultural differences of living in Portugal, especially if learning Portuguese proves particularly difficult.

 The root of such problems is often down to insufficient research and lack of self-awareness about what lifestyle you need in order to feel fulfilled.
+See this article about how an expat coach can make all the difference.

 Best book about moving to Portugal